 - unfamiliar environment: this one is usually associated with a scared and/or stressed crested gecko.
 When you bring your crestie home it will need some time to adjust to its new environment.
 Wait a couple of days and get your crested gecko used to you and its environment, before trying to handle it.

-The chance that you get bitten by a newly bought crested gecko is higher than the chance that you get bitten by a crested gecko that’s being in the family for years.
+The chance that you get bitten by a newly bought crested gecko is higher than the chance that you get bitten by a crested gecko that’s been in the family for years.
 This is entirely normal because they have to adjust to the new environment, which may cause stress.
 They’ll also need to adjust to you as a new person and might be scared.

 How to read the warning signs?